Hiroshi Ōshima: Supporting war crimes

 Ōshima's high esteem with Hitler made him privy to some of the planning relating to actions later to be defined as war crimes and atrocities.
 One example was a meeting held between Ōshima and Hitler on 3 January 1942, where they both agreed on the action of sinking life-boats working for the rescue of Allied naval personnel fleeing ships sunk in military action.
 The official text reads:

 At a meeting that Ōshima had on 27 May 1944 with Hitler and Ribbentrop, Hitler advised that the Japanese government should publicly hang every captured US pilot who was involved in air raids in hope of deterring further such attacks.

+It is important, however, to bear in mind that Oshima was later charged and found guilty for the part he played for the forging and signing of the Anti-Comintern Pact and the Tripartite Pact, which were, in the eyes of the Allies, part of the conspiracy to wage aggressive war.